 These days Tlachihualtepetl is a combo church and archaeological site.
 The Iglesia de Nuestra Señora de los Remedios is a major pilgrimage site and bustles with activity.
-It also affords some of the best views of neighboring Popocatépetl volcano (the second highest peak in Mexico at 17,802 ft) and Iztaccíhuatl volcano (the third highest peak in Mexico at 17,159 ft) from its perch atop the temple.
+It also affords some of the best views of neighboring Popocatépetl volcano (the second highest peak in Mexico at 17,802 feet / 5,426 meters) and Iztaccíhuatl volcano (the third highest peak in Mexico at 17,159 feet / 5,230 meters) from its perch atop the temple.

-The church is surrounded by the partially excavated ruins of the city that once surrounded the massive pyramid and this archaeological site is accessed by walking through a tunnel that goes right through Tlachihualtepetl itself–a great way to see the different layers and levels of construction.
+The church is surrounded by the partially excavated ruins of the city that once surrounded the massive pyramid and this archaeological site is accessed by walking through a tunnel that goes right through Tlachihualtepetl itself which is a great way to see the different layers and levels of construction.

-The church was created by local indigenous groups and some think they may have been trying to create their own version of the Rosary Chapel in the Church of Santo Domingo which the Spanish built (featuring only light-skinned imagery, of course) in Puebla.
-You can see a photo of the Rosary Chapel near the bottom of a post we did about Puebla.
+The church was created by local indigenous groups and some think they may have been trying to create their own version of the Rosary Chapel in the Church of Santo Domingo which the Spanish built in Puebla and which features only light-skinned imagery, of course.
+You can see a photo of the Rosary Chapel near the bottom of our city travel guide to Puebla.

 We arrived at San Francisco Acatepec church as the congregation was preparing for baptisms.
 Streamers were up, the cleaning ladies were out in force ,and an artist was putting the finishing touches on sand and glitter “paintings” covering the floor from the door to the altar.

 Cholula also offered an unexpected attraction, a place called Container City which is a collection of old shipping containers that have been re-purposed as hip cafes, cool clothing stores, and bars.
 It’s a big hit with the many college students in the city.